tkenning/dev.na.bambora.com/source/docs/guides/hosted_payment_form/index.md

 ### Add to Payment Form

-To add checkout theme to the payment form navigate to the Payment Form settings by logging into to the [Member Area](web.na.bambora.com/admin/sDefault.asp) and then clicking **configuration** > **payment form**, in the left hand menu.
+To add checkout theme to the payment form navigate to the Payment Form settings by logging into the [Member Area](web.na.bambora.com/admin/sDefault.asp) and then clicking **configuration** > **payment form**, in the left hand menu.

 Change the HTML code in the **Page Header** text area to the following: